-With some 1040 pupils, including international students from 40 countries around the world, the student body is lively, cosmopolitan and open-minded.
+With some 1200 pupils, including international students of around 70 nationalities from countries around the world, the student body is lively, cosmopolitan and open-minded.
 Boarding is an important element in the school's daily life and ethos, while our 600-year history, location and day student body ensure that the school remains firmly grounded in the local community.
-There are around 350 boarders and nearly 690 day pupils.
-The school admits boys and girls at 11, 13 and 16.
+Around one third of the students are boarders, and two-thirds day pupils.
+The school admits students at 11, 13 and 16.
 Sevenoaks has a reputation for exploring new ideas and is known for a global outlook which permeates the entire education experience.

 We were the first HMC school to adopt the IB and to drop A-levels entirely.
-We have taught the IB for over 35 years, and our IB cohort is the largest and one of the most successful in England.
-In recent years we have developed our own externally moderated exams, Sevenoaks School Certificates, which are taken in Year 11.
+We have taught the IB since 1978, and our IB cohort is one of the largest and most successful in the UK and among world IB schools.

-Sevenoaks was the highest performing co-educational independent school at I/GCSE in 2014, and topped the Department for Education's KS4 performance tables in 2012, with the highest percentage of pupils achieving all subjects of the English Baccalaureate.
+Sevenoaks voted the highest-placed coeducational school both nationally and regionally in the 2018 Sunday Times Parent Power rankings.
+In 2014 it was the highest performing co-educational independent school at I/GCSE, and topped the Department for Education's KS4 performance tables in 2012, with the highest percentage of pupils achieving all subjects of the English Baccalaureate.
 It was listed as the top independent school at A-level or equivalent in the Independent in 2012 and as the top co-educational independent secondary school (IB) in the Sunday Times Schools Guide 2011.
 In 2013 the Independent Schools Inspectorate (ISI) awarded Sevenoaks the rare accolade of 'Exceptional' for its students' achievement.

 Sevenoaks School turns out people with boundless potential to meet great and diverse challenges that are not all about accumulating wealth and status.